 (Spoilers for The Alienist tv show and book follow.)

 I’ve read the book, The Alienist, multiple times.
-I’ve got some complicated feelings about it as a queer person, because it does hit that crime drama aspect we’ve all seen way too much of: the victims are prostitutes, specifically young men and boys dressed in women’s clothing, with at least some of them arguably gay or transgender.
+I’ve got some complicated feelings about it as a queer person, because it does hit that crime drama aspect we’ve all seen way too much of: the victims are sex workers, specifically young men and boys dressed in women’s clothing, with at least some of them arguably gay or transgender.
 Even this statement of mine is complicated by the fact that the book’s set in late 19th century New York City and Caleb Carr went as historically accurate as he could with things… so things like “trans” as a linguistic concept didn’t yet exist.
 And the narrator, Moore, is very much a heterosexual white cis dude who has very typical heterosexual white cis dude feelings about sexuality and gender.

-(Also to note, the murdered prostitutes in this book being young boys makes it much more oogie, to use a technical word.
+(Also to note, the murdered sex workers in this book being young boys makes it much more oogie, to use a technical word.
 One of the few times you really feel the author step into the narrative to explain things is when Moore notes that attitudes toward children and adulthood and work of all kinds were pretty different back then.)

 On the other hand, I’ve always felt when reading The Alienist that there’s still an effort to humanize and empathize with the victims.
 There’s an effort to at least acknowledge the varied gender and sexuality of the young people the investigators encounter.
 Some are obviously dressing as women for the sake of expediency; others explicitly do so as an expression of their gender in the only environment they find will allow them to do it.
 And the alienist of the title himself, Dr. Kreizler, doesn’t treat the victims like they are the problem.